 This course examines the organization, principles, and actual workings of the American national government in all its branches.
 The centerpiece of the course is institutions-congress, presidency, courts, and agencies.
 The course examines the Constitutional framework within which the system operates, including federalism, civil rights, and civil liberties.
 Considerable attention is given to social and political elements that influence institutions, such as voting and citizen participation, interest groups, media, and political parties.
 The course also examines institutional outputs (policies), especially social policies related to race, gender, socio-economic status, and sexuality.
 There are no prerequisites for his course.
-This is an Explore course in the University Studies Program with the XS (Society) designation.
+This is a Quest II course in the University Studies Program (USP).